-- smoother Vhen at rest 2. thorax and the wings abdor are pressed against the - 1.
-Moths have feathery or sharp-edged antennae while butterfly antennae are usually When at rest, moths are prone to hold the wings down, pressed against your body and parallel - to the ground.
-On the other hand, butterflies are prone to holding their wings in an upright position.
-3. - Generally, moths have much duller colors than butterflies and their bodies are shorter and wider, and they often have scales on their thorax and abdomen.
+- 1. Moths have feathery or sharp-edged antennae while butterfly antennae are usually smoother. - When at rest, moths are prone to hold the wings down, pressed against your body and parallel 2. to the ground.
+On the other hand, butterflies are prone to holding their wings in an upright position. - 3.
+Generally, moths have much duller colors than butterflies and their bodies are shorter and wider, and they often have scales on their thorax and abdomen.